Is the Bar Professional Training Course Right for You?

 Written by Ben Taylor

-The Bar Professional Training Course (BPTC) is an important step on the way to becoming a barrister, fulfilling the vocational element of Bar training.
-During a one-year, full-time course you’ll learn practical skills and gain knowledge of procedure, as well as attending sessions with your Inn of Court.
+The Bar Professional Training Course (BPTC) is a one-year, full-time course which is an important step on the way to becoming a barrister.
+It fulfills the vocational element of Bar training, and precedes pupillage, which is the practical stage.
+You’ll learn practical skills and gain knowledge of procedure, as well as attending sessions with your Inn of Court.

 What is the BPTC?

 If you want to become a barrister in England and Wales, you’ll need to take the Bar Professional Training Course.
-It’s a qualification designed to build on the academic knowledge gained during an undergraduate Law degree or Graduate Diploma in Law, preparing you for pupillage at the Bar.
+It’s a qualification designed to build on the academic knowledge gained during an undergraduate Law degree or Graduate Diploma in Law (GDL), preparing you for pupillage at the Bar.

 Although the BPTC is primarily a classroom-based qualification, modules have a practical, vocational focus.
 A typical BPTC syllabus will cover the following compulsory topics, along with two optional specialised subject areas: